SeanBasu/test/README.md

 ### Stats

-stats command helps in getting upload, download and challenge information on a file.
+The stats command helps in getting upload, download, and challenge information on a file.

 Command